D/S Agnes

 Back to Agnes on the "Ships starting with A" page.

 Other ships by this name: There was also a Finnish ship by this name, owned by Mariehamns Rederi-AB and built in 1912, in German control 1940, sunk by Russian submarine SC-406 on Nov.
 1-1942 (R. W. Jordan).
 Norway had previously had another steamship named Agnes.
 This ship was delivered to Harald Irgens, Bergen in July-1889, 432 gt.
 Owned by G. Øfstie, Ålesund from 1904.
 Purchased by Helge Paulsen, Haugesund in 1915, managed by Øistein Torgersen & Co. in 1916, then sold in 1928 to Leif Grung Oslo, but came back to Haugesund in 1929 when purchased by Øistein Torgersen again.
 Lost after having drifted ashore during a hurricane on Oct.
 9-1930 near Hemmingstadnes, Rossabø, south of Haugesund. ("Våre gamle skip").
-More can be found about this ship on a website for divers, at Agnes (external link, includes a picture).
+See this website for divers (the site says she was built in 1922 and was 998 gt).
 Another Agnes, a trawler of 191 gt, was built in England in 1909 for Petter N. Gran, sold out of Norway in 1909. ("Damp - Dampskipets æra i Vestfold).

 The text on this page was compiled with the help of: Misc. sources, incl.
 "Våre gamle skip" by Leif M. Bjørkelund and E. H. Kongshavn, and "Nortraships flåte", J. R. Hegland.